SusanaPNunes/susanapnunes.github.io/index.md

 Teaching Theoretical-Practical classes to students without a technological background.
 Teaching them coding skills that will enable them to work on application software on low-code development platforms.

+## Experience

+### Sony AI

+Internship as Assistant AI Researcher at Sony AI, Barcelona, Spain.Joined a team aimed at various breakthroughs in AI research, including the application of AI in the scientific domain.

 ## Contact